oshrir/manager/README.md

-Did you run more than one client at the same time?
-Be sure they work properly, and finish properly, and your results are correct.
+We ran at least 5 client at the same time, the all worked properly, finished properly and the results are correct.

+The termination process is well managed, and everything is closed once requested - local app, manager, workers and queues are deleted.

 Do you understand how the system works?
 Do a full run using pen and paper, draw the different parts and the communication that happens between them.

-Did you manage the termination process?
-Be sure all is closed once requested!

 Did you take in mind the system limitations that we are using?
 Be sure to use it to its fullest!